 There are no current pharmacological treatments for regulating hunger and hyperphagia-related behaviors of patients with PWS, and bariatric surgery is contraindicated in patients with PWS.
-Multiple products are currently under investigation for treatment of hyperphagia and/or obesity in individuals with PWS including assessment of diazoxide choline controlled-release for treatment of hyperphagia by Soleno Therapeutics, Inc., intranasal carbetocin for treatment of hyperphagia by Levo Therapeutics Inc., and liraglutide for weight management by Novo Nordisk.
-These three investigational products are either under Phase 3 assessment or are preparing for Phase 3 assessment.
+Multiple products are currently under investigation for treatment of hyperphagia and/or obesity in individuals with PWS including assessment of diazoxide choline controlled-release for treatment of hyperphagia by Soleno Therapeutics, Inc., intranasal carbetocin for treatment of hyperphagia by Levo Therapeutics Inc., livoletide for the treatment of hyperphagia by Millendo Therapeutics, Inc. and liraglutide for weight management by Novo Nordisk.
+These four investigational products are either under Phase 3 assessment or are preparing for Phase 3 assessment.
 Several products are being explored in various stages of Phase 1 and Phase 2 of development.
 No products under investigation by other companies are MetAP2 inhibitors and the safety and efficacy of their product candidates have not yet been established.